chuvakpavel/Intercome.Xamarin.Android/README.md

 ### Android
-Then, initialize Intercom by calling the following in the `onCreate()` method of your application class:
+Then, initialize Intercom by calling the following in the `OnCreate()` method of your application class:

 ```
-Intercom.initialize(this, "your api key", "your app id");
+Intercom.Initialize(this, "your api key", "your app id");
 ```

 **Note:** If you don't currently implement a custom application, you’ll need to create one.
 A custom application looks like this:

 ```
-public class CustomApplication extends Application {
+public class MainApplication : Application, Application.IActivityLifecycleCallbacks {
-    @Override public void onCreate() {
+    public override void OnCreate()
-        super.onCreate();
+        {
+            base.OnCreate();
-        Intercom.initialize(this, "your api key", "your app id");
+            IntercomService.Initialize(this, "your api key", "your app id");
    }
 }
 ```